lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 argument.

 2. The second argument is the length of the input byte array.
-The `=` tells Racket how to calculate this argument automatically.
+The `=` and the following expression describe how to calculate this argument automatically.
 Thus a caller of the `sha256` Racket function need not provide this argument.

 3. The third argument is the output byte array.
-The `o` indicates a return pointer and is followed by the expected length of the output array, which should be 32 bytes.
+The `o` indicates a return pointer and is followed by the expected length of the output array, which should be 32 bytes here.
 We define a constant `SHA256-DIGEST-LEN` which is analogous to
 [the `SHA256_DIGEST_LENGTH` constant][openssl:sha256const] in the C
 library.